-The brain possesses several key physiological features, such as high O2 utilization, high polyunsaturated fatty acids content, presence of autoxidable neurotransmitters, and low antioxidant defenses as compared to other organs, that make it highly susceptible to oxidative stress (Halliwell, 2006; Emerit and al., 2004; Frauenberger et al., 2016).
+Protection against oxidative stress is relevant for all tissues and organs, although some tissues may be more susceptible.
+For example, the brain possesses several key physiological features, such as high O2 utilization, high polyunsaturated fatty acids content, presence of autoxidizable neurotransmitters, and low antioxidant defenses as compared to other organs, that make it highly susceptible to oxidative stress (Halliwell, 2006; Emerit and al., 2004; Frauenberger et al., 2016).